'RHOC' Star Taylor Armstrong Opens Up About Being Bisexual

 Taylor is a mom to 17-year-old daughter Kennedy Caroline, from her first marriage.

 Taylor made Housewives history this season becoming the first castmember to move from one franchise to another.
-She spoke with ET's Brice Sander earlier this month, and opened up about joining RHOC, sharing, "I'm in such a happier place now in my life, I thought it would be fun to just go have fun with the girls and not feel the pressure of my home life and everything."
+She spoke with ET's Brice Sander earlier this month, and opened up about joining Real Housewives of Orange County, sharing, "I'm in such a happier place now in my life, I thought it would be fun to just go have fun with the girls and not feel the pressure of my home life and everything."

 However, joining another Housewives show has presented some unexpected challenges.